 Now that you’re all registered you can start looking at listings.
 I like to search by map because I want to live as close as possible to where I live.
 The area of the map that I have zoomed in on here in Belo Horizonte is the only place that exists in my opinion, and I wouldn’t want to live outside of this area because it would be too far from everything.

-You’ll also see some of these ads written in English which will make your life a lot easier if you are finding a place by yourself.
-The most challenging feat for a language learner is to make a phone call after just a few weeks of practice in that language.
+You’ll also see some of these ads written in English which will make your life a lot easier if you don’t have someone to translate for you.
+The most challenging feat for a Portuguese language learner is to make a phone call after just a few weeks of practice in that language.
 Ideally you will have someone else make the phone call for you to avoid miscommunications.

 You can send the same email to every apartment that interests you, but know that it could take a while for some of them to get back to you.
 In general, Brazilians prefer to talk on the phone rather than email.
 Likely one of the apartments that you’re interested in will be a basic listing and you’ll have to whip out your credit card to be able to see their phone number.

-Arrange a meeting with the person and bring a friend if you can.
-Figure out what kind of rules they have, when they expect you to pay rent, and if that amount is going to vary because of utilities.
+Arrange a meeting with the person and bring a friend to translate.
+Figure out what kind of rules they have, if they allow visitors, when they expect you to pay rent, if and if that amount is going to vary because of utilities.
 If there is good chemistry between you guys then seal the deal and move in.